liamondrop/vehicle-detection/WRITEUP.md

 # **Vehicle Detection and Tracking**

 The goal of this project is to build an object detector that detects and tracks cars in a video stream.
-A car is essentially a box with some other common characteristics like windshields, wheels, lights, etc. I take advantage of a feature descriptor called a Histogram of Oriented Gradients (HOG)[1], which is a handy way of simplifying and extracting useful features from an image, and combine it with a machine learning classifier, specifically the Multi-layer Perceptron Classifier[2], in order to identify and track vehicles in a video stream.
+I take advantage of a feature descriptor called a Histogram of Oriented Gradients (HOG)[1], which is a handy way of simplifying and extracting useful features from an image, and combine it with a machine learning classifier, specifically the Multi-layer Perceptron Classifier[2], in order to identify and track vehicles in a video stream.

 ## Histogram of Oriented Gradients (HOG)